gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 46: Understanding closures

-This a notorious topic.
-It's absolutely vital to understand it to advance in the language.
+This is a notorious topic.
+It's vital to understand it to advance in the language.

 ```javascript
 function greet(whattosay) {